meretamal/koa-mongodb-template/README.md

 ```bash
 yarn start # npm run start
 ```
-and visit http://localhost:3000 (you can change the port by changing the `APP_PORT` variable in your .env file).
+and visit http://localhost:3000 (you can change the port by changing the `PORT` variable in your .env file).

 ## Environment
 There are some variables your are **required** to use for this template to work: